 Some fears go with us from life to life.
 It’s as if we can’t but also won’t leave it behind.
 It becomes familiar and part of who we are.
 At some point, the absence of the familiar becomes the fear – fear of the unknown.
 What if you’ll be eternally happy and you will resolve all your fears?
 What happens then?
 We have to face the unfamiliar because even though we fear it, it can’t be worse than it is now, right?

 Don’t be afraid of what you fear; it’s only the answer to a problem you don’t have yet.
 Ask for help.

 3. Look at it from the bright side

 Going through difficult times with your eyes open asks for a positive mindset.
-That’s not easy, given that there’s so much ‘not knowing’ going on.
+That’s not easy, given that so much ‘not knowing’ is going on.
 What’s been there for a while may take some time to correct itself.
 On the other hand, some people only need a light bulb moment to correct their course, and off they go again.
 While that’s also an option, I always think I’m the irreparable one that needs long and complex procedures to be fixed, if they might work at all.
 I guess I’m still scared that what I’ve chosen to start may not work at all.
 It’s a gamble, but it’s better than nothing.

 Starting new journeys is always scary, but using Glennon Doyle’s words: “We can do hard things.”

 4. Listen to your demons (and your angels)

 I’ve truly learned along the road that I have several parts in me that can get me in trouble.
 No, I’m not ‘hearing voices,’ but they are part of my Internal Family System.
 IFS is a form of psychotherapy that helps you listen to the core self and the separated silenced parts.
 There is a tremendous abundance to be found in those silenced parts.